Theresa May: 2017 general election

-On 18 April, May announced that she would call a parliamentary vote to hold an early general election on 8 June, saying that it was the "only way to guarantee certainty and security for years ahead".
+In May announced that she would call a parliamentary vote to hold an early general election on 8 June, saying that it was the "only way to guarantee certainty and security for years ahead".
 May had previously ruled out an early election on five occasions over nine months.
 The election was the first snap election held under the Fixed-term Parliaments Act 2011 after MPs gave May the two-thirds super-majority required.

 Unveiling the Conservative manifesto in Halifax on 18 May, May promised a "mainstream government that would deliver for mainstream Britain".
 It proposed to balance the budget by 2025, raise spending on the NHS by £8bn per annum and on schools by £4bn per annum by 2022, remove the ban on new grammar schools, means-test the winter fuel allowance, replace the state pension "triple lock" with a "double lock" and require executive pay to be approved by a vote of shareholders.
-It also contained May's previously-announced flagship energy reform of a cap on gas and electricity bills for households on standard variable tariffs.
+It also contained May's previously announced flagship energy reform of a cap on gas and electricity bills for households on standard variable tariffs.
 It dropped the 2015 pledge to not raise income tax or national insurance contributions but maintained a commitment to freeze VAT.
 New sovereign wealth funds for infrastructure, rules to prevent foreign takeovers of "critical national infrastructure" and institutes of technology were also proposed.
 The manifesto was noted for its intervention in industry, lack of tax cuts and increased spending commitments on public services.
 On Brexit it committed to leaving the single market and customs union while seeking a "deep and special partnership" and promised a vote in parliament on the final agreement.

 The manifesto also proposed reforms to social care in England that would raise the threshold for free care from £23,250 to £100,000 while including property in the means test and permitting deferred payment after death.
 After attracting substantial media attention, four days after the manifesto launch May stated that the proposed social care reforms would now include an "absolute limit" on costs in contrast to the rejection of a cap in the manifesto.
 She criticised the "fake" portrayal of the policy in recent days by Labour and other critics who had termed it a "dementia tax".
 Evening Standard editor George Osborne called the policy change a "U-turn".
 The Financial Times contrasted her "Strong and Stable" leadership slogan with her own record of nine rapid U-turns claiming she was "making a habit of retreating from policies."

 The general election in June resulted in a hung parliament, prompting her to broker a deal with Northern Ireland's Democratic Unionist Party (DUP), involving £1 billion of additional public funding for Northern Ireland.